evanj11/AnalyzeMD/README.md

 ## Usage
 AnalyzeMD is used to automate several beginning-stages analysis steps for Molecular Dynamics Simulations and includes four modules:
 1. **Simulation Characterization**
-  - Allows for the calculation of RMSD/RMSF/RadG across the simulation on the whole protein or a specified selection $^\ast$
+  - Allows for the calculation of RMSD/RMSF/RadG across the simulation on the whole protein or a specified $selection^\ast$
-  - Can generate the Free Energy Landscape (FEL) of a given selection with an option to input the temperature for ΔG determination
+  - Can generate the Free Energy Landscape (FEL) of a given selection with an option to input the temperature for $^\deltaG$ determination
   - Can calculate pairwise graphs such as RMSD, Principal Component Analysis (first two PCs), and Dynamic Cross Correlation Matrices
 2. **Geometry Analysis**
   - Plots the distance between two selected atoms or the angle between three selected atoms across the simulation